Mount Tarawera Historical & Cultural Significance

 Walk or Hike Waimangu Volcanic Valley

-Panoramic views of the valley and lake Rotomahana on the Mt.
+Enjoy panoramic views of Mt Tarawera, Lake Rotomahana and Waimangu Volcanic Valley on the Mt.
 Haszard hiking trail.
-Using the Waimangu App, you can see how the valley has transformed since the eruption
+The trail is part of the many self-guided walking and hiking tracks through the valley.
+Using the Waimangu App, you can see how the valley has transformed since the eruption.

 Walk the Tarawera Trail